 NgxFormObject - our own library for working with forms!

 Since we mostly use reactive forms, we've created a library, which makes things a bit easier.
 The library in question is ngx-form-object.
-Check out the project's README on GitHub to find out how to use it.
+Check out the official docs to find out how to use it.

 Some of the benefits of using it: